Phillezi/C_Makefile_Template/README.md

 # Simple Makefile Template for C Projects

 This is a straightforward Makefile template designed for building C projects using GCC.
+It is designed to keep things neat by putting object files in a out directory and the finished executable in the root directory.

 ## Instructions